Introduction

 Lip Balm

 Burning, chapped lips are a nuisance and detract from your enjoyment of a hike.
-Chapped lips can be avoided by wearing a lip balm.
+Chapped lips can be avoided by wearing lip balm.
 Aquaphor is a great product that can be used as a lip balm, but can also serve a variety of purposes such as covering an abrasion.
-Amazon sells a 3-pack of travel sized tubes of Aquaphor.
+Amazon sells a 3-pack of travel-sized tubes of Aquaphor.

 Camera

 Smartphone cameras take such fantastic pictures that unless you are an avid photographer, you will likely not need another camera.
-But Fred always takes his Nikon DSLR.
+But Fred always takes his Nikon DSLR and determines whether to carry his telephoto lens based on the length of the hike and expected views.
+Check out his Travel Photography page for tips and more info.

 If you love wildlife spotting, bring a set of field glasses or binoculars.